While a subscription service isn’t the hot, new thing it once was, it can provide huge benefits to both customers and entrepreneurs.

 When you’re running a subscription program, keeping customers becomes as important as finding new customers.

 Because of this, you can’t neglect the needs and desires of your existing subscribers.
+Understanding your customers is central to any business, and especially for B2C companies.

 Subscription Customer Loyalty Programs